WebAssembly/function-references/document/core/exec/runtime.rst

 ~~~~~~~~~~~~~~

 A *type instance* is the runtime representation of a :ref:`function type <syntax-functype>`.
-It is a :ref:`semantic type <syntax-type-sem>` equivalent to the respective :ref:`syntactic type <syntax-type-syn>` that appeared in the module.
+It is a :ref:`dynamic type <syntax-type-dyn>` equivalent to the respective :ref:`static type <syntax-type-stat>` that appeared in the module.

 .. math::
    \begin{array}{llll}